-- 2. Off Street Parking: Per NBMC 12.44.025 the City Council may direct revenues into the off-street parking facilities fund for purposes of the acquisition, development and improvement of off street parking facilities, and for any expenditures necessary or convenient to accomplish such purposes. - 3.
-In Lieu Parking: Per NBMC 12.44.125 the City requires commercial businesses to provide adequate off-street parking or where this is not possible, businesses are afforded the opportunity to pay an annual fee and use parking spaces in a municipal lot, providing such a lot is located within specified proximity to the business.
+- 2. Off Street Parking: Per NBMC Section 12.44.025 the City Council may direct revenues into the Off-Street Parking Facilities Fund for purposes of the acquisition, development, and improvement of off street parking facilities, and for any expenditures necessary or convenient to accomplish such purposes. - 3.
+In Lieu Parking: Per NBMC Section 12.44.125 the City requires commercial businesses to provide adequate off-street parking or where this is not possible, businesses are afforded the opportunity to pay an annual fee and use parking spaces in a municipal lot, providing such a lot is located within specified proximity to the business.
 These funds can only be used to provide additional parking. - 4.
-Neighborhood Enhancement A: Funds previously accumulated to Neighborhood Enhancement Area "A" pursuant to a prior version of NBMC 12.44.027 shall continue to be used only for the purpose of enhancing and supplementing services to the West Newport area.
-Both the nature of the supplemental services and the definition of the area served are set forth in NBMC 12.44.027. - 5.
-Neighborhood Enhancement B: Funds previously accumulated to Neighborhood Enhancement Area "B" pursuant to a prior version of NBMC 12.44.027 shall continue to be used only for the purpose of enhancing and supplementing services in the Balboa Peninsula.
-Both the nature of the supplemental services and the definition of the area served are set forth in NBMC 12.44.027. - 6.
+Neighborhood Enhancement A: Funds previously accumulated to Neighborhood Enhancement Area "A" pursuant to a prior version of NBMC Section 12.44.027 shall continue to be used only for the purpose of enhancing and supplementing services to the West Newport area.
+Both the nature of the supplemental services and the definition of the area served are set forth in NBMC Section 12.44.027.

+- 5. Neighborhood Enhancement B: Funds previously accumulated to Neighborhood Enhancement Area "B" pursuant to a prior version of NBMC Section 12.44.027 shall continue to be used only for the purpose of enhancing and supplementing services in the Balboa Peninsula.
+Both the nature of the supplemental services and the definition of the area served are set forth in NBMC Section 12.44.027. - 6.
 Cable Franchise: Pursuant to the provisions of the Newport Beach Municipal Code, Title 5, Business Licenses & Regulations, Chapter 5.44, in return for the use of the City's streets and public ways for the purpose of installing, operating, maintaining, or reconstructing a cable system to provide cable service, fees are collected by the City from cable providers.
 Those fees are to be used by the City for support of Public, Education, and Government access programming only. - 7.
-Oil and Gas Reserve: The annual \$40,000 which is being set aside from the oil and gas field production revenues is to be used to fund abandoned wells and facilities as they go out of service.

-- 8. Capital Reappropriation: This reserve represents an administrative procedure that recognizes a portion of fund balance is not readily available to fund new endeavors because it has been reappropriated through the budget adoption process or amendment process. - D. Assigned fund balance: That portion of a fund balance that includes amounts that are constrained by the City's intent to be used for specific purposes but that are not restricted or committed.
+Oil and Gas Reserve: These funds generated by an annual amount being set aside from oil and gas field production revenues are to be used to fund abandonment of wells and facilities as they go out of service. - 8.
+Capital Reappropriation: This reserve recognizes a portion of fund balance that is not readily available to fund new appropriations because it has been reappropriated through the budget adoption process or amendment process for programs or projects authorized in a prior fiscal year that are not yet complete. - D. Assigned fund balance: That portion of a fund balance that includes amounts that are constrained by the City's intent to be used for specific purposes but that are not restricted or committed.
 This policy hereby delegates the authority to the City Manager or designee to modify or create new assignments of fund balance.
 Constraints imposed on the use of assigned amounts may be changed by the City Manager or his designee.
-Appropriations of balances are subject to Council Policy F-3 concerning budget adoption and administration.

-E. Unassigned fund balance:
+Appropriations of balances are subject to Council Policy F-3 concerning budget adoption and administration. - E. Unassigned fund balance: